-As we balance the need of patients and their families with the safety concerns for everyone who enters our facility, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
-The past month has demonstrated a significant increase in COVID-19 positive cases across Kennebec County with the state experiencing a similar increase in this same time period.
+As we balance the needs of patients and their families with safety concerns for everyone in our facilities, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
+The past few weeks have seen a significant decrease in COVID-19 positive cases across Kennebec County with the state experiencing a similar increase in this same time period.
 Because of this, we have decided to relax our Visitation Guidelines for several departments effective Wednesday, June 22, 2022.
 Please review each area below for specific visitation restrictions.

 Acute Care Unit

 Visiting hours may be extended for end-of-life patients when approved by Nurse leaders on a case-by-case basis.

-Outpatient Medical Practices/Offices
+Outpatient Medical Practices/Offices/Testing areas

 Patients are allowed to have one (1) person attend the appointment with them.
 For pediatric patients, both parents/guardians may attend the appointment.